tyap-lyap/winterly/README.md

 ## License
 Code is free for everyone to use.

-Textures and models are ARR.
+Assets are ARR, ask before using.